 Members of the Coast Guard continued to occupy the dwelling at Marcus Hook until sometime around 2004, when the house was vacated and boarded up.
 Declared surplus property, the dwelling and garage were listed on March 9, 2005 as being available under the provisions of the National Historic Lighthouse Preservation Act (NHLPA).
 No applicant was recommended for transfer of ownership, so the General Services Administration was notified, but no online auction has been scheduled for the property.

-The unattended dwelling, decorated with bright red plywood over its windows, and the surrounding unkept lawn are slowly becoming somewhat of a blight to the otherwise attractive neighborhood.
-Since the lighthouse is located in a residential area, it would not have been well suited to become a tourist destination like other lighthouses offered under the NHLPA.
-A $37,500 contract was awarded by the Coast Guard in 2008 to refurbish the porch of the dwelling.
-The official word is that there are some “environmental issues” with the property that need to be addressed before the government can sell the property.
+The unattended dwelling, decorated with bright red plywood over its windows, and the surrounding unkept lawn slowly became somewhat of a blight to the otherwise attractive neighborhood.
+Since the lighthouse is located in a residential area, it was not well suited to become a tourist destination like other lighthouses offered under the NHLPA.
+The Coast Guard awarded a $37,500 in 2008 to refurbish the porch of the dwelling.
+The official word was that the property had some “environmental issues” that need to be addressed before the government could sell the property.